Lazerbeak12345/wfc/README.md

 To ensure maximum speed, this libarary plans on making full use of new features in Minetest as they come out.

+## Unit tests

+Most Minetest mods don't use unit testing, but the logic for most mods is simple enough they don't really need tests.
+WFC is _just_ complicated enough that I feel like it's needed.

 ## References

 [that first video]: https://www.youtube.com/watch?v=2SuvO4Gi7uY